yiisoft/yii2/README.md

 Contributing
 ------------

-The framework is Open Source [powered by excellent community](https://github.com/yiisoft/yii2/graphs/contributors).
+The framework is Open Source [powered by an excellent community](https://github.com/yiisoft/yii2/graphs/contributors).

 You may join us and: